jamescherti/easysession.el/README.md

 - The desktop.el package can be bulky and slow in operation.
 - The desktop.el package lacks support for saving and restoring indirect buffers (clones).
 Indirect buffers are secondary buffers that share the same content as an existing buffer but can have different point positions, narrowing, folds, and other buffer-local settings.
 This allows users to view and edit the same file or text content in multiple ways simultaneously without duplicating the actual data.
 There are third-party packages, such as desktop+, that extend desktop.el to restore indirect buffers.
 However, packages like desktop+ are still based on desktop.el and can cause the issues described above.
 - Although desktop.el can operate in daemon mode, users have occasionally encountered issues such as sessions failing to save automatically when the last client frame is closed, and unpredictable behavior when multiple frames are opened or closed.
 EasySession addresses these challenges by ensuring reliable session saving and restoration across all frames and client connections, delivering consistent and dependable session management in both interactive and daemon workflows.
+- In `desktop.el`, explicitly set frame names are typically lost because the default configuration filters out the `name` parameter to prevent freezing titles that should update dynamically.
+EasySession addresses this by implementing a conditional filtering mechanism.
+Rather than ignoring frame names unconditionally, it uses a custom filter function to inspect the `explicit-name` parameter of each frame.
+When a frame has been manually named using a command like `set-frame-name`, Emacs marks that name as explicit.
+EasySession detects this flag during the save process and ensures that the custom name is preserved in the session file.

 In contrast, easysession offers enhanced functionality:
 - It supports saving and loading various buffer types, including indirect buffers (clones), and buffer narrowing.